jnpdm/astro-platform-starter/docs/AUTH0-SETUP.md

 - Check for trailing slashes (they matter!)
 - Ensure both HTTP and HTTPS are configured if needed

-### "window.netlifyIdentity is undefined"

-**Problem**: Old Netlify Identity code is still present.
+### "Authentication not working in production"

+**Problem**: Authentication works locally but not in production.

 **Solution**:
-- This is expected during migration
-- The Auth0 migration will replace Netlify Identity
-- Ignore this error for now
+- Verify environment variables are set in Netlify Dashboard
+- Check that `PUBLIC_AUTH0_CALLBACK_URL` matches your production URL exactly
+- Ensure production URL is added to Auth0 Allowed Callback URLs
+- Trigger a new deployment after setting environment variables
+- Check Netlify deploy logs for Auth0-related errors

 ### User Has No Role